vedi/restifizer/README.md

 `beforeSave: function (doc, req, res, callback)`

-Handler, called when you change existing instance of your resource after all assignments are already done, but immediately before saving it to your database
+Handler, called when you create new resource or change existing instance of your resource after all assignments are already done, but immediately before saving it to your database

 #### afterSave